e30chris/SandorsSystemsScribbles/content/post/Configure-new-servers-with-the-basics-via-Ansible.md

 ---
-title = "Configure new servers with the basics via Ansible" date = "2015-07-08" tags = [ "ansible", "infrastructure culture" ] categories = [ "ansible" ]
+title: "Configure new servers with the basics via Ansible"
+date: "2015-07-08"
+tags: [ "ansible", "infrastructure culture" ]
+categories: [ "ansible" ]
-image = ""
+image: ""
 ---

 ## The Problem: